-NEW GUINEA is the world's second largest island, exceeded in size only by Greenland, and it is also the world's highest tropical island, with 70% of the land still cloaked in dense tropical forests.
+NEW GUINEA is the world's second-largest island, exceeded in size only by Greenland, and it is also the world's highest tropical island, with 70% of the land still cloaked in dense tropical forests.

 The central spine of the island is a complex system of mountain ranges and upland valleys that stretch for nearly 2000 km.
-Highest peaks rise to almost 5000 metres.
-This huge equatorial island is a wondrous place, providing a rich variety of habitats for its wildlife: from reef and mangrove swamps at sea level, through swamp forests and lowland rainforests on the coastal plains and foothills, to mid-mountain beech and pine forests, and, at the highest altitudes, stunted moss forests and alpine grasslands.
+The highest peaks rise to almost 5000 metres.
+This huge equatorial island is a wondrous place, providing a rich variety of habitats for its wildlife: from the reef and mangrove swamps at sea level, through swamp forests and lowland rainforests on the coastal plains and foothills, to mid-mountain beech and pine forests, and, at the highest altitudes, stunted moss forests and alpine grasslands.
 The result is an island teeming with life, with a greater diversity of animals and plants than almost anywhere else.
 Many are strange; most are unique.